innesm4/laravel-sharpspring/README.md

-Laravel Sharpspring
+Laravel 4 Sharpspring
 ===================

 ## Installation
+For use with Laravel 4.
 This package can be installed through Composer.

 ```
 {